 - Getting to the non-volley zone makes your opponent’s next shot (3rd shot drop) harder because they need to strategically place the ball to go past you (a hard shot) or volley the ball to keep it in but out of your reach.

-- Getting to the non-volley zone quickly gives you a chance to smash a hard shot or strategically place a dink shot.
+- Getting to the non-volley zone quickly puts you in the strongest position to hit a variety of shots such as a hard shot or strategically placing a dink shot, cross court, or straight away.

 The easiest way to remember to get to the non-volley zone quickly is to train your brain (through practice) to automatically move up as soon as your side has hit the return of serve.
 Developing muscle memory will help new players improve their game.